juiceinc/recipe/docs/concepts/from_field_expression_config.rst

 Defining buckets
 ................

-Buckets let you group continuous values (like salaries or ages).
+Buckets let you group continuous values (like salaries or ages) into a dimension.
 Here's an example:

 .. code:: YAML